Villa Claudia – Peaceful and refined stay close to the Cannes action.

-- Le Roof – Chic cosmopolitan bistro, wonderfully located on the 5th floor of the Five Seas Hotel.
+- Le Roof – Chic cosmopolitan bistro, wonderfully located on the 5th floor of the Five Seas hotel.
 Enjoy the panoramic views as you dig into a healthy ‘roofbowl’ at lunch (€29 for 2 courses).
 Alternatively, enjoy the ‘sharing cuisine’ at dinner, inspired by the chef’s travels.
-10-minute walk (0.5 mile).
+(0.5 mile).

 - La Palme d’Or – At the Hotel Martinez, diners look out from a lovely balcony onto La Croisette as they enjoy Cannes’ fanciest table – the only one to hold 2 Michelin stars.
-Chef Christian Sinicropi’s food is refined and based on Provençal flavours.
+Chef Christian Sinicropi’s food is refined and based on Provençal flavors.
 Book well ahead.
-11-minute walk (0.6 mile).
+(0.6 mile).

 Best Nearby Bars and Breweries

 - L’Épicurieux – Wine bar and restaurant in a central location near Rue d’Antibes.
 A great place to sample local French wine especially, with knowledgeable and friendly staff.
-8-minute walk (0.4 mile).
+(0.4 mile).

-- Le Roof Bar – Spilling out onto the roof of the Five Seas Hotel itself, this bar is the place for cocktails and street food with friends.
+- Le Roof Bar – Spilling out onto the roof of the Five Seas hotel itself, this bar is the place for cocktails and street food with friends.
 A bit less exclusive than other hotel bars, it also offers Afterwork or happy hours and nightly DJ sets from 7 pm (except Sunday).
-10-minute walk (0.5 mile).
+(0.5 mile).